Humantay Lake & Salkantay Mountain Trek 2 Days/ 1 Night

 IS THE HUMANTAY LAKE 2 DAYS DIFFICULT, DO I NEED TO BE FIT?

 The trail is certainly not easy but you do not need to be an athlete or a trekking expert to complete it.
-Fitness is important for the trek, and obviously the more fit you are the more you will enjoy the trail and the more chance you will have to take in the scenery and appreciate the Inca ruins dotted along the way.
+Fitness is important for the trek, and obviously the more fit you are the more you will enjoy the trail and it is more likely that will take in the scenery and appreciate the Inca ruins dotted along the way.
 If you do not exercise regularly, it is advisable to do extra walking, hiking or some kind of aerobic activity in the months leading up to your trip.
-This trek is from moderate to difficult level.
+The difficulty level of this trek is from moderate to difficult.

 WHAT ABOUT TOILETS ON THE TREKS?